 The next figure traces the melody line through the modes of the home tonic.
 The tritone-fifo sequences in the anchor line are transpositions of Ionian I-M resolution sequences.
 As the melody cycles through these parallel modes, it creates the 10-note melody scale.
-The square brackets are an earlier notation for fifo anchors.
+The square brackets are an earlier notation for fifo anchors that leaves sizes open.